Ficool

 VIEW MORE

-Chapter 1 - Chapter 1: The Stranger in the Wild (Part 1)
+Chapter 1 - The Stranger in the Wild (Part 1)

 Her POV

-I nodded slowly, still trying to catch my breath.
-My scarf was half torn, hair sticking to my damp forehead.
-My knees threatened to give out.
+I nodded slowly, struggling to catch my breath.
+My scarf hung half torn around my neck, and strands of hair clung to my damp forehead from the fright.
+My knees trembled beneath me, threatening to buckle at any moment.

 I blinked.